Gulag

 The internment system grew rapidly, reaching a population of 100,000 in the 1920s.
 By the end of 1940, the population of the Gulag camps amounted to 1.5 million.
 The emergent consensus among scholars is that of the 14 million prisoners who passed through the Gulag camps and the 4 million prisoners who passed through the Gulag colonies from 1930 to 1953, roughly 1.5 to 1.7 million prisoners perished there or died soon after they were released.
 Some journalists and writers who question the reliability of such data heavily rely on memoir sources that come to higher estimations.
 Archival researchers have found "no plan of destruction" of the Gulag population and no statement of official intent to kill them, and prisoner releases vastly exceeded the number of deaths in the Gulag.
 This policy can partially be attributed to the common practice of releasing prisoners who were suffering from incurable diseases as well as prisoners who were near death.

-Almost immediately after the death of Stalin, the Soviet establishment started to dismantle the Gulag system.
-A mass general amnesty was granted in the immediate aftermath of Stalin's death, but it was only offered to non-political prisoners and political prisoners who had been sentenced to a maximum of five years in prison.
+Almost immediately after the death of Stalin, a mass general amnesty was granted to non-political prisoners and political prisoners who had been sentenced to a maximum of five years in prison.
 Shortly thereafter, Nikita Khrushchev was elected First Secretary, initiating the processes of de-Stalinization and the Khrushchev Thaw, triggering a mass release and rehabilitation of political prisoners.
-Six years later, on January 25, 1960, the Gulag system was officially abolished when the remains of its administration were dissolved by Khrushchev.
+Six years later, on 25 January 1960, the Gulag system was officially abolished when the remains of its administration were dissolved by Khrushchev.
 The legal practice of sentencing convicts to penal labor continues to exist in the Russian Federation, but its capacity is greatly reduced.